 While at a basic level working capital is a necessity for the sustenance of a business, working capital management is the act of striking a balance.
 It allows business entities to effectively meet both expected and unexpected costs and make the best use of their money.
 Here is why working capital management is a vital step for small business owners:

-- Liquidity management: One of the top reasons that understanding and managing working capital is so critical is the fact that it plays into managing liquidity.
-The efficient analysis of incurred and payable expenses gives you enough time to plan funds and successfully meet all short-term obligations.
+One of the top reasons that understanding and managing working capital is so critical is the fact that it plays into managing liquidity.
+The efficient analysis of incurred and payable expenses gives small businesses enough time to plan funds and successfully meet all short-term obligations.

-- Tiding over cash crunches: One of the primary advantages of managing working capital is ensuring operational stability even in crash crunch situations.
+One of the primary advantages of managing working capital is ensuring operational stability even in crash-crunch situations.

-- Business value addition: Timely payments and meeting all obligations builds goodwill.
+Timely payments and meeting all obligations build goodwill.
 This adds value to the business name and can be leveraged to build healthy business relationships and scale up to stay ahead of the competition.

-- Smooth operations: Working capital covers various running expenses such as employee salaries, supplier payments, taxes, rent.
+Working capital covers various running expenses such as employee salaries, supplier payments, taxes, and rent.
 This ensures the smooth running of daily operations and plans for financial contingencies.